kimdrezdon/techdegree-project-9/README.md

 # REST API

+### Techdegree Project 9

 This project uses Sequelize, Express, Node.js and JavaScript to build a REST API that manages a database of course and users.

 A list of courses or a single course can be viewed without authorization.
 Courses can be created by an authorized user.